 Losing your driver’s license can create significant hardship for many Illinois citizens.
 You may be unable to attend work, go to medical appointments, or pick your children up from school.
 This can lead to further financial difficulties and social stigma.

 The lawyers at Hirsch Law Group can help you get your driving privileges reinstated to allow you to continue with your life as normally as possible.
-If it was a first DUI conviction, we can help you apply for a monitoring device driving permit, which requires you to install an ignition interlock device (IID) on your steering wheel.
+If it was a first DUI conviction, we could help you apply for a monitoring device driving permit, which requires you to install an ignition interlock device (IID) on your steering wheel.

 If you are ineligible for this driving permit, we can apply for a restricted driving permit, which will allow you to drive to work, go to appointments, and carry out essential tasks.
 If you are found not guilty or want to challenge your license suspension, we will apply to the Illinois Secretary of State for a hearing regarding your administrative suspension.